Free Services for Senior Citizens: Government and Other Options

-If you or someone you care for lives on a fixed income, it may be hard to make ends meet sometimes.
+If you or someone you care for lives on a fixed income, it can sometimes be challenging to make ends meet.
 Unexpected expenses like legal help, in-home health care services, and dental care services can put even more strain on your budget.

 Fortunately, the federal government and many non-profit organizations provide free services for senior citizens that can ease the burden.
-If you qualify, we urge you to take advantage of these free services whenever you can so you can keep your retirement expenses as low as possible.
+If you qualify, take advantage of these free services whenever possible to keep your retirement expenses as low as possible.

 How Free Services for Seniors Work